WenTao10/Multi-View-Camera-Calibration-Dataset/README.md

 ![](https://github.com/WenTao10/calibration-images/blob/main/009838_K385%2B690.jpg)

 ## Label Format
-In each sub-dataset (training, validation, and test), there is a label file which is named "vpt_and_camera_pose.txt."
+In each sub-dataset (training, validation, and test), there is a label file which is named "vpt_and_dof.txt."
 This label file contains the image name, vanishing point, pitch angle, yaw angle, camera focal length, and camera height.
 The following figure illustrates the demo of the label file.
 ![](https://github.com/WenTao10/calibration-images/blob/main/label.PNG)

 ## License